Balkoth-dev/WOTR_PATH_OF_BLING/README.md

 ```
 * Spell Damage Dice Progression is changed to work as written.
 In addition, if an enemy has any energy vulnerability they'll be vulnerable to the attack.
 * The golden dragon breath is now a move action instead of a standard and will scale damage off of your full mythic rank.
 Cooldown is negated when transformed into your gold dragon form.
+* The golden dragon breath's debuff will now stack.
 * Gives a unique icon to the Gold Dragon Form.
 * Gives the Gold Dragon Form a mythic bonus of plus two to all mental stats.
 * Gives a Gold Dragon a divine spontaneous spellbook.